jerryq27/Cheatsheets/Brownie.md

 * Ganache - simulates a local blockchain in which your computer is the only node (very fast).
 * Infura - Gives access to testnet and mainnet by providing blockchain URLs.
 * OpenZeppelin - Provides smart contracts to make developing other contracts easier and secure.
+* IPFS - decentralized file storage, however requires a self-ran node.
+Files in self node will go down with the node unless someone else "pins" those files as well.
+* Pinata Cloud - IPFS file management service.
+Alternative to running your own IPFS node, also offers a way to "pin" files.